The La Jolla indie cinema scene

 For a city of its scale, La Jolla sustains a distinctive independent and art-house exhibition culture.
 Our directory currently lists 1 such cinemas in the metro area, accounting for 5 screens of programming in any given week.
 That slate ranges from foreign-language premieres and Sundance acquisitions to documentary engagements, repertory revivals, festival residencies, and one-off director Q&As.

-The 1 cinemas above are currently programming 12 distinct films in our catalog this week.
-The most-booked titles in La Jolla are:
+The 1 cinemas above are associated with 12 distinct films in our seasonal catalog.
+The most-featured titles in La Jolla are:

 - Donnie Darko (2001) — Richard Kelly, Drama.